keptn-sandbox/alexa-skill/README.md

 ## Supported Commands

 The skill currently supports the following commands.
-Once you have the skill enabled and configured you can trigger these by saying `Alexa, ask captain seven <command>` so for example to learn about keptn you could say `"Alexa ask captain seven describe"`
+Once you have the skill enabled and configured you can trigger these by saying `Alexa, ask captain seven to <command>` so for example to learn about keptn you could say `"Alexa ask captain seven to describe"`

 | Command | Supported variations | Purpose | Notes |
 | ------- | -------------------- | ------- | ----- |